Bakesale

 Bakesale is the fifth album by American indie rock band Sebadoh, released by Sub Pop in 1994.
 It was the first Sebadoh album released following the departure of founding member, Eric Gaffney, though he did drum on four of the album's tracks from a session engineered by Bob Weston.
 Tara Jane O'Neil contributed drums to three tracks.
 Bob Fay, who had previously filled in for Gaffney, officially joined the band for this record.
-The cover is a nude photograph of Lou Barlow, aged one-year-old, taken by his mother.
+The cover is a photograph of Lou Barlow, aged one-year-old, taken by his mother.

 Recording

 Initial sessions for the album were done at Steve Albini's home in Chicago, Illinois with Bob Weston, though the band didn't work with Albini.
 Four songs were recorded with Gaffney, which became his final recordings with the band.
 Further sessions were held at Fort Apache Studios in Boston, Massachusetts after Gaffney had quit and been replaced by Fay.